This is the recommended order, especially if you’re working with a limited amount of resources!

-I’ll be your Food Safety Manager, set up and manage an amazing program, so long as I can also work with the growing operations and learn that side of the business too.
-Eventually, I’ll help train my successor in food safety, and move full-time into growing and continue to learn, contribute, and grow there.
+I’ll be your Food Safety Manager, set up and manage an amazing program, so long as I can also work with the growing operations and learn that side of the business.
+Eventually, I’ll help train my successor in food safety, and move full-time into growing and continue to learn and contribute there.

 It worked!
 He did just that and is happily and efficiently traveling on his “straight-line path” toward his vision.
 You can, too!